OmidGhotbi/MayaPolyhaven/README.md

     * c.
 Alternatively, you can unzip the download file anywhere you want and add its path in Maya Additional script paths

 3. Drag and drop **shelf.py** into Maya viewport, now you have **Polyhaven** shelf in Maya,
+4. If you see a permission error in Maya jut run Maya as administrator.

 Enjoy it